 Make more effective use of online channels and technology

-We help government to mature through the progression of simple informational websites through to complex, interactive, transactional web-applications.
+We help the government to mature online channels through the progression of simple informational websites through to complex, interactive, transactional web-applications.
 This enables people and businesses to interact with government easily, efficiently, and at any time.

-We also support government with federated, interoperable, open data systems that provide best-practice machine-readible open access to vast quantities of government data.
+We also support government with federated, interoperable, open data systems that provide best-practice machine-readable open access to vast quantities of government data.

 Avoid cost duplication

 Through the proactive re-use and sharing of software developments, and through enabling interoperability.

 By using open source software that avoids licensing costs, standardising on common tools, adopting efficient methodologies, and by selecting tools and software that are efficient to setup and use.

 Help government to be a showcase globally

 We proactively identify new approaches and techniques of using technology, design, processes, and methodologies.